 - Is list all items in a directory

-- pwd tell you your current working directory

 - cd change directory

 - mkdir make a new directory

 - Try it out verify with your GUI!

 - Now try removing it rm

 • flags

 Sometimes you want to maybe view hidden folders, or remove everything in a directory, or only remove files of a certain type.
 Here are a few common flags for the ls and rm commands: